Northern Utah Fall Colors

 - Late-September brings peak fall color to many of Northern Utah’s most scenic destinations.
 The workshop will focus on Uinta and Wasatch areas including Alpine Loop, Mount Timpanogos, Mill Canyon Meadow and more!

-- Learn new photography skills and receive image critique from pro-photographer Johnny Adolphson.
-Small group size will give you plenty of individual attention.
+- Learn new photography skills and receive image critique from resident pro-photographer Johnny Adolphson.

 - We have permits to guide all over the Northern Utah, so the itinerary will be kept flexible to allow us to chase the best fall colors.
 Our job is to get you the best photos possible!